Environmental Policy Expert

 Passionate about protecting public health and the environment, she teaches classes on plastic pollution as a Senior Fellow and visiting faculty member at Bennington College, and was recently a Visiting Scholar at the Elisabeth Haub School of Law at Pace University.

 Judith has held top influential positions in state and federal government.
 Appointed by President Obama, she served as the Regional Administrator of the Environmental Protection Agency, overseeing environmental protections in NY, NJ, eight Indian Nations, Puerto Rico and the US Virgin Islands – in addition to managing a staff of 800 and a $700M budget.

-Judith previously served for eight years as a policy advisor to the New York State Attorney General.
-Prior to that, she was Senior Environmental Associate with the New York Public Interest Research Group.
-She also served as the Executive Director of Environmental Advocates of New York, a non-profit government watchdog organization.
-She is a past President of Hudson River Sloop Clearwater.
+Previously, Judith served as Deputy Secretary for the Environment in the New York Governor’s Office, and Policy Advisor to the New York State Attorney General.
+She was Senior Environmental Associate with the New York Public Interest Research Group, served as Executive Director for Environmental Advocates of New York and the Non-Profit Resource Center, and is a past President of Hudson River Sloop Clearwater.

 Judith appears on a weekly public affairs radio show on a local NPR affiliate, the Roundtable on WAMC in Albany, NY.